Pacifica California – San Francisco’s Nearest Beach Town

 Segway

-We then went across the street to try out a few more maneuvers before we hit the streets and the paved path from Rockaway Beach towards Mori Point.
+We then went across the street to try out a few more maneuvers before we hit the streets and the paved path from Rockaway Beach toward Mori Point.
 We stopped along the path to visit a local 9/11 memorial garden.
 We continued out past the Moose Lodge and the golf course.

 A Grape in the Fog - Pacific, California